apache/tvm-rfcs/rfcs/0102-clarify-strategy-decision-process.md

 We propose the following clarification of the strategy decision process:
-It takes lazy 2/3 majority (at least 3 votes and twice as many +1 votes as -1 votes) of binding decisions make the following strategic decisions in the TVM community:
+It takes lazy 2/3 majority (at least 3 votes and twice as many +1 votes as -1 votes) of binding decisions to make the following strategic decisions in the TVM community:

 - Adoption of a guidance-level community strategy to enable new directions or overall project evolution.
 - Establishment of a new module in the project.